-Family Law Attorney Serving West Palm Beach Area for over 25 Years
+West Palm Beach Family Law Attorney Serving the Area for Over 25 Years

 Family law is an umbrella term that has expanded beyond just divorce to encompass a wide range of issues that can affect families.
 The principle behind family law is that when issues occur that lead to the break up of a family, or threaten the stability of a family, there are legal remedies that are designed to work in the best interest of all involved.

 Some of the areas that fall under family law are marriage, civil unions, domestic partnerships, divorce, adoption, child custody, child abduction, child support, parental alienation, domestic violence, paternity, pre-nuptial agreements and spousal support.
 All of these areas involve people who have a relationship with each other, which is why family law can have a potential to lead to moments of confrontation, anger, and even violence.

 These are some of the reasons why it is always best to seek the advice of a family law firm when you are facing issues that tear at the fabric of the life you have worked so hard to build.
 An experienced family law firm has the resources – and more importantly, the experience – to navigate through what is usually a complex series of legal issues to arrive at a resolution that always puts the focus on your best interests, or the best interests of any child or children involved.

-Although divorce is one of the most talked-about areas of divorce attorney west palm beach, we know that there are other areas of equal importance that we help with as well.
+Although divorce is one of the most talked-about areas of family law, we know that there are other areas of equal importance that we help with as well.

 Child custody, also known as shared parental responsibility, battles often arise out of contested divorces, in which both spouses cannot come to an amicable agreement to resolve their differences.
 In Florida, however, the family courts are often willing to allow both parents to share parental responsibility/custody, and then the issue becomes how they will share the time they spend with the child.